Energy transition: the UK’s industrial and international competitiveness

 Sheena McGuinness

-Partner, Co-head of Energy & natural resources
+Partner, Co-head of energy and natural resources

 Rich Hall

-Partner, Head of Sustainability
+Head of Sustainability and ESG services

 Sheena McGuiness